uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/application-level-protocols.md

 Internet Relay Chat (IRC) is a system that lets you transfer messages in the form of text.
 It’s essentially a chat protocol.
 The system uses a client-server model.
-Clients are chat programs installed on a user’s computer that connect to a central server.
+{glossary-link term="client"}Clients{glossary-link end} are chat programs installed on a user’s computer that connect to a central {glossary-link term="server"}server{glossary-link end}.
 The clients communicate the message to the central server which in turn relays that to other clients.
-The protocol was originally designed for group communication in a discussion forum, called *channels*.
+The protocol was originally designed for group communication in discussion forums, called *channels*.
 IRC also supports one-to-one communication via *private messages*.
 It is also capable of file and data transfer too.